A Dialogue of Comfort against Tribulation: Comfort in Tribulation (Chapters I–XII)

-Third source of comfort is that merit can be gained through perseverance here on Earth but not in purgatory (XI).
+The third source of comfort is that merit can be gained through perseverance here on Earth but not in purgatory (XI).
 This perseverance leads not only to the purging of our sins, but also to the increase of our heavenly reward.
 Anthony questions the existence of purgatory (XII).

-The Necessity of Tribulation (Chapters XIII-XX)
+The Necessity of Tribulation (Chapters XIII–XX)

-Fourth source of comfort is that the cross is necessary to enter heaven and continual prosperity is a grave danger (XIII).
+The fourth source of comfort is that the cross is necessary to enter heaven and continual prosperity is a grave danger (XIII).
 Vincent responds that this treatment of prosperity is too harsh (XIV) and raises four objections (XV):